 The standard provides for ultra low complexity, ultra low cost, ultra low power consumption, and low data rate wireless meter.
 Multiple PHYs are defined to support a variety of frequency bands.

-802.15 TGw Need
+802.15 TG4w Need

 There is significant commercial interest in LPWANs on the part of Wireless Carriers, Utilities, and others around the world as part of their Internet of Things (IoT) arsenal.
 According to analyst reports, LPWANs are increasingly being used to achieve cost-effective connectivity for billions of devices spread over large areas where low power (i.e. long battery life or harvested energy) and long range are important factors and where data rate and low latency are not.